-Looking for a good pumpkin recipe ?
-Well, Those warmer days and sunlight hours are vanishing quickly into distant memory.
-With this in mind we thought it would be the perfect time to look at how to make a lovely warming, hearty soup from the pumpkins appearing wherever you turn.
+Looking for a good roast pumpkin recipe?
+Well, with those warmer days and sunlight hours vanishing quickly into distant memory, I thought it would be the perfect time to look at how to make a lovely warming, hearty soup from the pumpkins appearing wherever you turn.

-The recipes below seek to really make the most of the versatile blighter that all so often gets scooped, carved and dumped.
-Such a waste of food and money in the UK with an estimated 18,000 tonnes ending up in the bin.
-To get the most out of it, we’ll be looking at healthy snacks, crisps, warming soups and moreish cakes to die for; all from one pumpkin.
+The roast pumpkin recipes below seek to really make the most of the versatile blighter that all so often gets scooped, carved and dumped.
+Such a waste of food and money in the UK, with an estimated 18,000 tonnes ending up in the bin.
+To get the most out of it, we’ll be looking at healthy roast pumpkin snacks, crisps, warming soups and moreish cakes to die for; all from one pumpkin.
 Highlighting how a good pumpkin recipe really can bring the orange fellow to life!

-We returned from Undley, laden with our spoils and ready for the spooky half-term holiday ahead.
+Returning last year, laden with our spoils and ready for the spooky half-term holiday ahead.
 Little Savvy was eager to have a monster party over the coming weeks so he was happy with the mini gourds and pumpkins to decorate for craft, while the larger ones would be reserved for carving and cooking.
-In a standard pumpkin the ONLY inedible part is the stalk, everything else we’ll be using in the following Savvy Dad recipes.
+In a standard pumpkin, the ONLY inedible part is the stalk, everything else we’ll be using in the following Savvy Dad recipes.

 1 small piece of grated ginger or 0.5 teapsoon of ground ginger.